 1) Move money to a different bank

-I wish this was a sponsored ad, but no — I'm just obsessed with how easy Sophia's making it to shift power from corporations to communities.
+We're obsessed with how easy Sophia's making it to shift power from corporations to communities.
 If you're not ready to switch banks today, just start with something as simple as opening an account!

 2) Understand and VOTE on local policy

+One of our readers asked "how to participate in environmental reform in your city."
 It really comes down to understanding what the heck is going on in your city in the first place.
-I live in San Francisco, and I finally started understanding how important local politics were when I dialed into weekly Chamber of Commerce meetings.
-I got to weigh in on things like marijuana legislation and safe injection sites.
+Our founder, Nivi, used to live in San Francisco, and she began understanding how important local politics were when she dialed into weekly Chamber of Commerce meetings.
+Nivi got to weigh in on things like marijuana legislation and safe injection sites.

 Here's a general approach: